-In March 2025, LDC published its Integrated Report ("2024 Integrated Report"), which can be found at 2024 Integrated Report.
+In March 2025, LDC published its Integrated Report for the Reporting Period ("2024 Integrated Report"), which can be found at 2024 Integrated Report.

 The 2024 Integrated Report combines consolidated financial and non-financial results, covering the Reporting Period.
 It was prepared with reference to the Global Reporting Initiative (GRI) Universal Standards (GRI 1: Foundation 2021 and GRI 13: Agriculture, Aquaculture and Fishing Sectors 2022).